What is RIM moulding/What does RIM stand for?

 Although Reaction Injection Moulding can be used to process other materials, at Midas we only offer polyurethane mouldings (PU Moulding).
 If you would like to understand more about the materials we use, we can discuss this in more detail and provide you with relevant data sheets and even material examples when appropriate.
 Contact the team now to set up your meeting.

 Where are you based?

 At Midas we manufacture a soft tool and a hard tooling system.
 We refer to these as our FASTrim prototype tooling system and our production MRIM system but it really does depend on your own personal requirements and volumes.
 We consider both our tooling systems to be Rapid as they are typically manufactured in 3-6 weeks unless you have a very large assembly.

-- FASTrim offers you up to 30 off parts for items that are up to 1M3 so it’s great for the smaller parts where you need a handful of parts or speed is of the essence.
+- FASTrim offers you up to 30 off parts for items that are up to 1M cubed so it’s great for the smaller parts where you need a handful of parts or speed is of the essence.

-- MRIM offers you tooling that is guaranteed for 5000 of shots so ideal for on-going production requirement or bridge tooling where you may eventually move over to injection moulding when volumes increase.
+- MRIM offers you tooling that is guaranteed for 5000 off shots so ideal for on-going production requirements or bridge tooling where you may eventually move over to injection moulding as volumes increase.

 What colour are the natural mouldings and do they have to be painted?

 Midas is located in Bedford, which is centrally placed between the M1 and A1 and ideally located between the London, Cambridge and Oxford Triangle.
 You can find directions to our factory on our contact us page.